James Murdo

 • Contact

-Space Opera & Hard Science Fiction
+Space Opera & Hard Sci-Fi

 I write 'cerebral sci-fi' - space opera and hard sci fi blended with other sub-genres - and have been influenced by other Science Fiction authors such as Iain M Banks, Alastair Reynolds, Neal Asher, John Scalzi.
 You can find out more about my inspirations for the Wanderer Universe here.